annagraff/densify/package_densify/README.md

 ## Contributing

-For suggestions how `densifieR` could be improved or to report bugs, open an issue on GitHub.
+For suggestions how `densify` could be improved or to report bugs, open an issue on GitHub.

 ## Authors
 - Anna Graff